NBISweden/module-openrefine-dm-practices/_extras/exercises_april2021.md

 > > By default, the column `date` is formatted as Text.
 You can change the format by doing `Edit cells` > `Common transforms` >
 > > `To date`.
 Notice the the values in the column turn green.
 Doing `Facet` > `Timeline facet` creates a box in the left panel that shows a histogram of the number of entries for each date.
 > >
-- Five dates had more than one animal registered.
+> > - Five dates had more than one animal registered.
+> > - The `date` column was formatted as Text.
-- Most of the animals were registered in January of 2019 (seen by the tallest bar in the timeline facet).
+> > - Most of the animals were registered in January of 2019 (seen by narrowing the window around the tallest bar in the timeline facet).
 > {: .solution}
 {: .challenge}
 >